CommonSenseMachines/3devals/README.md

 The `full_eval_set` folder has an extensive evaluation set and we will post qualitiative and quantitative results on this here (with continual updates).

-Note: This script does not run AI retopology as this can be time consuming - retopology can be run separately on these outputs using the API docs at [https://docs.csm.ai/sessions/retopology](https://docs.csm.ai/sessions/retopology) (or simply from the UI; all assets ran from here will show up on [3d.csm.ai](https://3d.csm.ai) in your account for easy access and downloading).
+Note: AI retopology can be run separately using the `retopo` command after mesh generation jobs complete.
+See the retopology workflow section below for details.

 ## Quick Start